 My Household Planner Revealed!

-Remember this?
-Awhile back I told you about my household notebook in which I busted out of the binder and had a planner spiral bound.
+Years ago I realized that in order to work really well for me, my household notebook needed to be spiral bound.
 I realize that for some this might seem wasteful because it’s a consumable product instead of a reusable one.
 But I actually use this planner, whereas I have shelves of abandoned binders that didn’t work for me.

 - It’s compact.
 Since it’s spiral bound, it can fold back on itself and take up very little space on the countertop.
 This makes me more likely to have it handy, to write in it, to carry it around the house with me.